Multiple Imputation Guided by Full Law and Target Law Identifiability under the Missing Not At Random Assumption: Introduction

 Multiple imputation and identifiability of the full law have not been explicitly linked in the literature. \citet{mathur2024imputation} give a graphical condition for an imputation model trained on complete cases to be valid.
 However, imputation methods such as multiple imputation by chained equations \citep{vanbuuren2011mice} use also partially observed cases, which extends the applicability of imputation.

-In this paper, we show that imputations can be drawn from the correct conditional distributions for all possible missing data patterns if and only if the full law is identifiable.
+In this paper, we study the consequences of the full law and the target law identifiability for multiple imputation.
+First we show that imputations can be drawn from the correct conditional distributions for all possible missing data patterns if and only if the full law is identifiable.
+This result is intuitive but has not been presented in the literature.
+For the purposes of this paper, we define a conditionally complete imputation method as a procedure that produces samples from the correct conditional distributions.
 We consider only correctly specified imputation models and ignore the challenges related to their estimation.
-For the purposes of this paper, we define a conditionally complete imputation method as a procedure that produces samples from the correct conditional distributions.
 The link between multiple imputation and the identifiability of the full law implies that multiple imputation is applicable also in some MNAR cases.
+The result means that we can evaluate the potential of standard multiple imputation in a MNAR case by checking the sufficient and necessary conditions \citep{pmlr-v119-nabi20a} for nonparametric identifiability of the full law.

-On the other hand, there are also cases where the target law is identifiable but the full law is not, and consequently, the direct application of multiple imputation leads to biased estimates.
-We show that in such cases, alternative imputation approaches based on the decomposition result by \citet{NIPS2013_0ff8033c} can sometimes be valid for the target law.
-In decomposable imputation, variables are processed in an order that allows the target law to be factorized into identifiable components.
-The decomposition mandates actual observations to be replaced by imputed values under certain conditions.
+There are also cases where the full law is not identifiable, and consequently, the standard application of multiple imputation leads to biased estimates.
+We show that in such cases, alternative non-standard imputation strategies can sometimes be valid, for example when the target law is identifiable.
+When the target law factorizes into identifiable components, we show that a non-standard imputation method which we call factorizable imputation yields valid imputations.
+The factorization mandates two non-standard practices: replacing actual observations by imputed values under certain conditions and weighting the imputed data in the analysis.

 The rest of the paper is organized as follows.
 In Section~\ref{sec:mainresult}, the necessary notation is introduced and the results on identifiability and multiple imputation are presented.
-The implications of these results are demonstrated via examples in Section~\ref{sec:examples}.
-Section~\ref{sec:conclusion} concludes the paper with some remarks and possible future directions.
+Section~\ref{sec:procedure} presents a practical procedure for multiple imputation guided by identifiability considerations.
+The implications of the theoretical results are demonstrated via examples in Section~\ref{sec:examples}.
+Section~\ref{sec:conclusion} concludes the paper.